Implementing Sustainable Drainage Systems (SuDS)

 The philosophy to implementing sustainable drainage systems (SuDS) on a proposed development has four key pillars to it.
 These are water quality, water quantity, amenity, and biodiversity.

-Water quantity is about controlling the overall volume of runoff to support the management of flood risk and maintain and protect the natural water cycle, which is typically the most included aspect of SuDS in a drainage design.
+Water quantity focuses on managing runoff volume to mitigate flood risks and preserve the natural water cycle.
+It is typically the most prominent aspect of SuDS in drainage design.

 In sustainable drainage systems, the introduction of biodiversity net gain goes together with improvements to amenity of the development site.
 This is due to the nature of a single SuDS element being almost strictly either green/blue infrastructure at ground level or underground civils infrastructure.
 While the latter deals with the quantity and sometimes quality pillars of SuDS, the former is more suited to the amenity and biodiversity pillars.

-- Detailing of surface water conveyance features (such as ditches and swales) and installation is more intricate and costly than a simple underground pipe system.
+- Constructing and installing surface water conveyance features, such as ditches and swales, involves more intricate and costly detailing compared to simple underground pipe systems.

-- Ongoing maintenance is costly, and ownership of surface mounted drainage systems is a currently hotly contested subject with the introduction of the new Design Construction Guidance.
-It would typically fall onto a private maintenance company in perpetuity.
+- Ongoing maintenance is expensive, and the ownership of surface-mounted drainage systems is a subject of contention with the introduction of new Design Construction Guidance.
+Typically, private maintenance companies would be responsible in perpetuity.

-- The site may just not warrant it.
-Its hard to build a swale in a London Basement.
+- The site’s conditions may not warrant surface features.
+It’s challenging to build swales in a London basement, for instance.

 There have been some initial studies, as found on the SusDrain website, that indicate there is a significant property value benefit to the introduction of SuDS.
 Also, CIRIA have released the B£ST tool, which gives evidence of the long-term lifecycle cost/benefit to sustainable drainage systems on a development site.
 Of course, there are the other unspoken benefits of increased wildlife habitat and improved mental health for people having a nice green/blue feature within their development as a focal point.

-It should never be a case of the developer having to take the introduction of good sustainable drainage on the chin, but part of the ongoing planning of a scheme to give the most cost/benefit and to provide improvements in all 4 pillars of SuDS.
+It should never be solely the developer’s responsibility to incorporate sustainable drainage.
+Instead, it should be an integral part of the ongoing planning process to maximize cost-effectiveness and improvements in all four pillars of SuDS.